広告 File Shraring Linux PC Windows Zorin OS

 Point

-If Nautilus doesn't have a sharing feature, install it using the command line or the Synaptic Package Manager.
+If Nautilus doesn't have a sharing feature, install it using the Synaptic Package Manager.

 2. Set up a shared folder